rohit-xo21/WellScan/README.md

 ## 📝 Development Notes

-This project is being built as a demonstration of full-stack healthcare application development with modern web technologies.
+This WellScan project is being built as a demonstration of full-stack healthcare application development with modern web technologies.

-**Current Focus:** Setting up the backend foundation and API structure.
+**Current Focus:** Complete implementation with modern UI/UX design and minimal clean interface.